 The Wellness Assessment is informed by past surveys at Ohio State as well as research in the field of college student wellness.
 The survey was developed using extant literature and feedback from stakeholders on campus, including faculty, staff, and students.
 In 2011, the Wellness Inventory was administered to incoming first-year students as the first part of a longitudinal study of college student wellness.
 Prior to this administration, students participated in cognitive interviews to ensure items and response options would provide valid measures.
-In addition, factor analysis was conducted with the 2011 data to determine if the nine dimensions of wellness Inventory and was updated based on the results of the Wellness Inventory and feedback from the stakeholders.
+In addition, factor analysis was conducted with the 2011 data to determine if the nine dimensions of wellness were being measured.
+The Wellness Assessment is based on the previous Wellness Inventory and was updated based on the results of the Wellness Inventory and feedback from the stakeholders.